-But today we’re going to talk about interior design layering in general.
-Because decorating is more than just arranging furniture and picking color palettes.
-You want your home to reflect your style, your personality, and your story and layering helps to do this!
+Decorating is more than just arranging furniture and picking color palettes.
+You want your home to reflect your style, your personality, and your story and that’s where layering comes in!

 Layering is Not Clutter